Mohyal Brahmin

+According to an oral tradition, some Mohyal Brahmins helped Imam Hussain in the Battle of Karbala; these Mohyal Brahmins are called Hussaini Brahmins.
+Prior to the Partition of India, Mohyal Brahmins lived primarily in the western Punjab, including present-day Hazara division and the Pir Panjal regions of Khyber Pakhtunkhwa and Jammu and Kashmir respectively.
+After the partition, most migrated to, and settled in the new created Republic of India.
+As per data by the Government of Punjab, the priestly practice of Mohyal Brahmins has slowly reduced after the partition.

+The Mohyals do not perform priestly duties.

 Contributions to Sikhism

-Spirituality and identity

 The majority of Mohyal Brahmins identify as Hindu, with some also identifying as Sikh.
-Guru Nanak revitalised faith in order to make it accessible for the common people of late Medieval India.
+Guru Nanak, continuing in the tradition of Bhakti Saints, revitalised Sanatan ('Hindu') wisdom in order to make to accessible for the common people of late Medieval India.
 As a part of this transformation, many Punjabi Hindus, including the Mohyals, revered and followed Guru Nanak.
 This devotion towards Nanak's mat (teachings/wisdom) led them to follow Nanak's successors and then assist in the creation of the Sikh ethos.
-Moreover, as the latter Gurus became martial, this community was a natural home for the warrior-class of Punjabi Hindus.
+Moreover, as the latter Gurus became martial, this community was a natural home for the warrior-class of the Punjabi Hindus.

-Guru Nanak, continuing in the tradition of Bhakti Saints, revitalised Sanatan ('Hindu') wisdom in order to make to accessible for the common people of late Medieval India.
-As a part of this transformation, many Punjabi Hindus, including the Mohyals, revered and followed Guru Nanak.
-Its worth mentioning that a distinct Sikh religious identity was not created until the 19th century, thus, referring to the period of the Gurus as 'Sikhism' is not problematic.

-Guru period

-Other notable Mohyals include the brothers Bhai Mati Das and Bhai Sati Das, who both died alongside the ninth Guru, Guru Tegh Bahadur, for protecting Hindu Religion from Islamic Jihad.
-As the family of the latter Gurus and this Chhibber family were close, Bhai Chaupa Singh Chhibber became a care-taker of Guru Gobind Singh, the tenth guru.
+Some notable Mohyals include the brothers Bhai Mati Das and Bhai Sati Das, both died alongside the ninth Guru, Guru Tegh Bahadur, for protecting Hinduism from Aurangeb extremist policy.

-Post Gurus Period

-Even after the death of the Gurus, the Mohyals were heavily imbedded into their legacy.
-They held high-ranking positions such as Dewans during the time of the latter Gurus to during the reign of Maharaja Ranjit Singh Sukerchakia and the Sikh Empire.
-Mohyals were instrumental in keeping the wisdom of the Gurus alive and historians such as Bhai Kesar Singh Chhibber wrote one of the seminal works of early Sikh history - Bansavalinama (published in 1769).

-Other Mohyal families besides Chhibbers played significant role too, for example, Sardar Mahan Singh Mirpuri belonged to the Bali clan and was 2nd in Command of the Khalsa Army.
-Mohyal Hindus were high-ranking officers in various Sikh Armies, this led to these 'brave warriors' joining 'Sikh Regiments' during the British Raj of India.